citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 When Amiibo support was added in the last progress report, there were a few known issues that still needed investigation which can cause intermittent Amiibo load errors.

-One of the issues was caused by missing fields in `GetAmiiboConfig`.
-For example, some games check for the `series` of the Amiibo, which, previously, was left uninitialized.
+One of these issues was caused by missing fields in `GetAmiiboConfig`.
+For example, some games check for the `series` of the Amiibo which, previously, was left uninitialized.
 After extensive HW tests, [FearlessTobi](https://github.com/FearlessTobi) improved implementation of the function and properly loaded the missing fields.

 This fixed Amiibos in Yoshi's Woolly World, Smash (partially) and probably other games too.